reactjs/react.dev/content/docs/reference-react-component.md

 Think of `setState()` as a *request* rather than an immediate command to update the component.
 For better perceived performance, React may delay it, and then update several components in a single pass.
 React does not guarantee that the state changes are applied immediately.

 `setState()` does not always immediately update the component.
 It may batch or defer the update until later.
 This makes reading `this.state` right after calling `setState()` a potential pitfall.
 Instead, use `componentDidUpdate` or a `setState` callback (`setState(updater, callback)`), either of which are guaranteed to fire after the update has been applied.
-If you need to set the state based on the previous state, read about the `updater` argument below.
+If you need to set the state based on the current state, read about the `updater` argument below.

 `setState()` will always lead to a re-render unless `shouldComponentUpdate()` returns `false`.
 If mutable objects are being used and conditional rendering logic cannot be implemented in `shouldComponentUpdate()`, calling `setState()` only when the new state differs from the previous state will avoid unnecessary re-renders.